ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/main-setup/project-types.md

 Each Project Type represents a general category of projects that share common goals, structure, or internal classification.

 **For example:**
 A marketing agency may frequently work on websites or digital campaigns.
-In this case, “Website Development” or “Social Media Strategy” could be defined as Project Types.
+In this case, "Website Development" or "Social Media Strategy" could be defined as Project Types.

 > [!Note]
 > A Project Type is not: